 Planting Trees in the Semi-desert

 In Sub-Saharan Africa, there are vast areas of dry and degraded land that is mostly considered worthless.
-The land is not fit for agriculture or farming, and it can’t sustain livestock or anything else that could be of use to anyone.
+The terrain is not fit for agriculture or farming, and these dry areas can’t sustain livestock or anything else that could be of use to anyone.

-But that doesn’t mean that the land actually is worthless.
-BGF have spent the last 10 years refining our processes to be able to make this land green again.
-The picture at the top of the page shows the very clear line between where our plantation begins and the red dry land.
-By working systematically for a long time, you can plant trees which, in turn, help to reduce erosion and change the microclimate.
+But that does not mean the land is worthless.
+BGF started refining their processes in 2004 to plant trees in drylands and make them green again.
+The picture at the top of the page shows the significant difference between the red dryland and where BGF’s tree plantation begins.
+By working systematically over time, it is possible to plant trees that gradually build resistance to erosion and start to change the microclimate.

-Our trees stop the erosion
+Our trees stop erosion

-Better Globe Forestry Ltd. has shown that it is possible to completely stop the great erosion around Lake Kiambere.
+BGF has shown that it is possible to stop or reduce the massive erosion taking place around Lake Kiambere.
 This is done by planting trees and by creating dams and water reservoirs that block the formation of erosion gullies.
-The tree species planted on this 200 hectare pilot site are Mukau (Melia volkensii), Neem (Azadirachta indica) and, soon, Acacia (Acacia senegal).
+The tree species planted on this pilot plantation are Mukau (Melia volkensii), Neem (Azadirachta indica), and Acacia (Acacia senegal).

 With its unusually high potential for health benefits and profitability, Moringa will be BGF’s new fast-growing “cash crop tree.”
-This new strategy will generate revenue more than enough to cover the funds needed to pay customers back the promised return for the 5th to 19th year.
-BGF will seek to own the whole value-chain; from planting the trees to the processing of the leaves and seeds, and the distribution and sale of ready-made products.
+This new strategy will generate revenue more than enough to cover the funds needed to pay customers back the promised return on their trees for the 5th to 19th year.
+BGF will also seek to own the whole value-chain; from planting the trees to the processing of the leaves and seeds, and the distribution and sale of ready-made products.
 A new company called “Max Heath AS” has been started in Norway to sell high-quality organic Moringa products, under our new Trademark “Equator Moringa™”.

-If you also want to join in and do good, contribute to a better world and manage your savings in an ethical, sustainable and long-term way, use the link below.
+If you want to join in and make a difference, contribute to a better world, and manage your savings in an ethical, sustainable, and long-term way, click on the link to our shop.